jarrodmillman/pose-stats/description.md

 This proposal addresses two gaps in the statistical software ecosystem.
 On the one hand, there  are many small groups or individual developers of statistical packages who lack the training in best (or better) practices in software engineering needed for open source an project to survive.
-On the other hand, the scientific python community adheres closely to such projects, resulting in well-engineered software packages such as `numpy`, `scipy`, `pandas` and `sklearn`.
+On the other hand, the scientific Python community adheres closely to such projects, resulting in well-engineered software packages such as NumPy, SciPy, pandas, and scikit-learn.
 This proposal seeks to learn and document how to bridge this gap, starting with `yagml` as a pilot project.
 With this knowledge, the OSE will be able to propagate this model for other projects, resulting in better engineered software in the statistical community.

-The context of statistical software today is such that the `R` developer community consists of many individual or small groups, while the scientific `python` core projects and domain stacks are closer to the software engineering models.
-As a byproduct, any build between small and well-engineered will necessitate a bridge between `R` and the scientific `python` community.
+The context of statistical software today is such that the `R` developer community consists of many individual or small groups, while the scientific Python core projects and domain stacks are closer to the software engineering models.
+As a byproduct, any build between small and well-engineered will necessitate a bridge between `R` and the scientific Python community.
 Learning what works best in each development community and what common ground exists in the two developer communities is expected to build stable parts of this bridge between the two developer communities.